bookercodes/articles/data-driven-tests-in-javascript-using-mocha.md

 ## A Better Data-Driven Test

 In order to improve the test output, we can leverage our assertion libraries to report a custom assertion failure message.

-Here I am using [Chai's BDD DSL](http://chaijs.com/api/bdd/), but any assertion library worth it's salt enables custom assertion failure messages:
+Here I am using [Chai's BDD DSL](http://chaijs.com/api/bdd/), but any assertion library worth its salt enables custom assertion failure messages:

 ```javascript
 var primeNumbers = [2, 3, 5, 53, 443, 977];